animhotep/tgparser/README.md

 1. The application uses the Telegram API to connect to your account
 2. It periodically fetches the latest messages from the specified channel
-3. It searches these messages for the keyword specified in your `.env` file
+3. It searches these messages for any of the keywords specified in your `.env` file
-4. When a match is found, it sends a message to your account with a link to the matching message
+4. When a match is found, it sends a message to your account with a link to the matching message and indicates which specific keywords were found

 ## Troubleshooting